jSquirrel/nutforms-rules/README.md

 [Example project build upon the Nutforms library](https://github.com/jSquirrel/nutforms-example)

+### Architecture

+The `entity` and `functions` packages are used to declare entites and global functions to be used in the tests.
+These do not affect the core functionality.

+Package `inspection` contains the Inspector class, which is used to transform the Drools rule into a POJO.
+Also, the  package *interpreter* is located here, which contains experimental classes used to build a expression tree of the rule condition.
+The *interpreter* package is currently not used when transforming the rules.

+Package `metamodel` contains various classes of the meta-model that is used to store the information from the rules.
+This object is then transferred to target domain, currently, to the presentation layer.

+Lastly, package `servlet` contains the definition of the Java Servlet used to transfer the rules from the server to the client.

 ### Registering the servlet

 In order to retrieve the rules from the server, the servlet needs to be registered in the `web.xml` file.